open/close all folders

 - Other prominent female Canadian politicians of Campbell's generation such as Alexa McDonough and Sheila Copps fall under this as well.

 - Margaret Thatcher, former British Prime Minister.
 Her hair was in a perm when she was younger.
+The current British PM Theresa May also sports Power Hair.

 - Helen Clark, former Prime Minister of New Zealand.